-"Belshazzar the king made a great feast to a thousand of his lords, and drank wine before the thousand."
-In the same hour came forth fingers of a man's hand, and wrote over against the candlestick upon the plaster of the wall of the king's palace: and the king saw the part of the hand that wrote."
-Daniel 5:1, 5.

-12. How did Daniel interpret the writing to Babylon's last king?
+"Belshazzar the king made a great feast to a thousand of his lords, and drank wine before the thousand.
+In the same hour came forth fingers of a man's hand, and wrote over against the candlestick upon the Plaister of the wall of the king's palace: and the king saw the part of the hand that wrote."
+Daniel 5: 1-5.
+12. How did Daniel interpret the writing?

-"This is the writing that was written, Mene, Mene, Tekel, Upharsin.
-This is the interpretation of the thing: Mene; God hath numbered thy kingdom, and finished it.
-Tekel; Thou art weighed in the balances, and art found wanting.
-Peres; Thy kingdom is divided, and given to the Medes and Persians."
-Verses 25-28.
+"And this is the writing that was written, MENE, MENE, TEKEL, UPHARSIN.
+This is the interpretation of the thing: MENE; God has numbered thy kingdom, and finished it.
+TEKEL; Thou art weighed in the balances, and art found wanting.
+PERES; Thy kingdom is divided, and given to the Medes and Persians."
+Daniel 5: 25-28.